 All data is assessed and categorized based on the sensitivity of the information and the access to it that different OfficeSpace Software employees may need.
 This allows us to control access and guarantee that only employees with the necessary permissions are able to access certain levels of user data.

-OfficeSpace Software’s hardware runs a variety of monitoring tools that may detect suspicious code, configurations, and user behavior.
+OfficeSpace Software’s applications and services run with variety of monitoring tools that may detect suspicious code, configurations, and user behavior.
 Our IT specialists are responsible for installing, monitoring, and escalating any incidents that may occur to the OfficeSpace Software Security Team.
 Together, they’ll determine the best course of action to quickly remedy the situation.

 OfficeSpace Software Infrastructure is hosted in globally recognized cloud services provider.
 They are SSAE 16\18 compliant, as well as ISO 27001, and more.
 We contract with these providers to ensure that their physical and environmental controls meet and exceed the requirements of Security, High Availability, and Resiliency that our users have come to expect from our products and services.

-Depending on the classification of information, we may store client information for varying lengths of time.
+Depending on the classification of information, we may store customer information for varying lengths of time.
 We keep data depending on regulatory storage requirements and\or our Data Retention schedule.
-At the end of the retention period, clients may request to have their data returned to them, or deidentified.
+At the end of the retention period, customers may request to have their data returned to them, or deidentified.

 Still have questions?